-Tenure and probation - Appointments will be made on a fixed -term basis until 06/11/2025 due to limited funding.
-Appointments will be subject to satisfactory completion of a six month probationary period
+Tenure and probation - Appointments will be made on a fixed -term basis for a period of one year due to limited funding.
+Appointments will be subject to satisfactory completion of a sixmonth probationary period

-Hours of work and Working Pattern - The hours of work for the position are 100% of full-time / 37 hours p/w , working Monday - Friday.
+Hours of work and Working Pattern - The hours of work for the position are full-time (/ 37 hours per week), working Monday - Friday.